Generalized Anxiety Disorder

 Why It Happens

 Generalized Anxiety Disorder arises due to factors affecting the Mental Health & Behavioral System.
 Mental health conditions involve complex interactions between brain chemistry, neural circuitry, psychological experiences, and social environment.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Generalized Anxiety Disorder.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors